 In order to create a smooth and harmonious learning community, please make every attempt to keep up with all assignments.
-This includes keeping up with the fast-pace of this course and complete all assignments and projects on time.
+This includes keeping up with the fast-pace of this course and complete all assignments, exams and papers/projects on time.

 If you miss a class meeting for any reason, YOU are responsible for all material covered, for announcements made in your absence, and for acquiring any materials that may have been distributed in class.
 I do NOT give out my notes so you will need to get those from another student.
+Class lectures are PRECORDED.